footok/Foursquaire-Api-/README.md

 # Introduction
 Android application made by eclipse that searches near coffee shops using gps.
-Anyone can use it by simply download zip file and import project into eclipse.
+Anyone can use it by simply downloading zip file and import project into eclipse.

 # Description
 This is an android application that implemented Foursquare api to show